Group2Interpretability/APA_Interpretability/README.md

 # APA_Interpretability

-Submission to the Seminar Applied Predicitive Analytics at Humboldt University Berlin.
+:sparkles: Welcome to this repo documenting our final submission to the Seminar Applied Predicitive Analytics at Humboldt University Berlin.

+## Content
+:snake: Python Notebook

+:file_folder: Pictures and Data Input Files needed to sucessfully execute the Notebook

+## How to get started
+:chains: To make your life easy, the Notebook takes Pictures and Data Input Files directly from this repo.

+:bar_chart: Alternatively, you may download the files contained in this repo and run the code on your local machine.

+:warning: It that case you will evidently need to adjust the input paths.

+:rocket: You are now ready to rock n' roll!

+:sunny: Have fun!

+## Questions
+:mailbox_with_no_mail: To get in touch with us, send an e-mail to 'group2@gmx.net'.